janberges/elphmod/examples/lr/README.md

-# Long-range terms in EPW and elphmod
+# Long-range terms in PHonon, EPW, and elphmod

-This example verifies that EPW and elphmod yield identical long-range terms.
+This example verifies that PHonon, EPW, and elphmod yield identical long-range terms for phonons and coupling.

 The values of the quadrupole tensors originate from Poncé, Royo, Gibertini, Marzari, and Stengel, *Accurate prediction of Hall mobilities in two-dimensional